-If your income is below the state median, you are not required to complete the entire means test form.
-As a result, a monthly disposable income figure is not calculated.
-Essentially, if you are below median, the court assumes that you have no disposable income and your plan payment is primarily based on your budget.
-This means that the bankruptcy court will usually approve your Chapter 13 plan even if you are paying little or nothing to your nonpriority unsecured creditors.
-In addition, your plan can be only three years long instead of five.
+You won’t be required to calculate a monthly disposable income figure.
+Your plan payment will be based on your budget.
+The bankruptcy court will usually approve your Chapter 13 plan even if your’e paying little or nothing to your nonpriority unsecured creditors.
+Also, your plan can be only three years long instead of five.

 Example.
-Brian is single and makes $35,000 a year.
+Cody is single and makes $35,000 a year.
 The median income for a single person household is $45,000 in his state.
-Since Brian’s income is below median, he does not have to complete the entire means test form and may end up paying nothing to nonpriority unsecured creditors (known as a “zero percent plan”).
+Since Cody’s income is below the median, he doesn’t have to calculate his disposable income and might end up paying nothing to nonpriority unsecured creditors (known as a “zero percent plan”).

 Example.
-Emily and Brad are married and have a combined annual income of $90,000.
+Amara and Theo are married and have a combined annual income of $90,000.
 Their state has a median income of $60,000 for a household of two.
-After completing the means test, their monthly disposable income is determined to be $500.
-Since they have to be in a five year (60 month) bankruptcy plan, they would have to pay nonpriority unsecured creditors at least $30,000 ($500 multiplied by 60) over the course of their Chapter 13.
+After completing the disposable income calculation, they learn that their monthly disposable income is $500.
+Since they have to be in a 60-month bankruptcy plan, they’ll have to pay nonpriority unsecured creditors at least $30,000 ($500 multiplied by 60) over the course of their Chapter 13 plan.